 - Each apartment has a lounge, kitchen, bathroom, double bedroom and twin/single bedroom.

-- he mill is all-electric, apart from the central heating, which is oil fired.
+- The mill is all-electric, apart from the central heating, which is oil fired.
 Each apartment has a log-effect electric fire, a plinth fan heater in the kitchen and an electric emersion heater for hot water.
-Dimplex heaters can also be provided on request.

 - The main doors to the apartments are fire doors.
 They open and close very easily.
 They will self close, and weights are provided if the door is to be held open.
 They are fitted with mortice locks, approximately 125 cm from the floor.